 Do I need to choose between an HRA and an HSA?

-Offering an HRA alongside an HSA contribution maximizes the business's tax-free compensation to employees.
-It also ensures the money goes explicitly to health care, which is one of employees' largest financial burdens.
+Offering an HRA alongside an HSA contribution maximizes the employer’s tax-free compensation to employees.
+It also ensures the money goes explicitly to healthcare, which is one of employees' largest financial burdens.

 When employees have access to both an HRA and an HSA contribution from their employer, they can purchase an HDHP and use money from their HRA to reimburse the premiums.
 They can also use money from their HSA to fund expenses their HDHP doesn't cover.

-Together, these two benefits provide employees the greatest possible degree of health care assistance from their business.
+Together, these two benefits provide employees the greatest possible degree of healthcare assistance from their employer.

-If you feel you must decide between the two, there are key similarities and differences you should remember:
+If you decide to use just one, there are key similarities and differences you should remember:

-- Both HRAs and HSAs encourage employee "consumerism," helping them pay attention to healthcare costs and use healthcare more prudently.
+- Empower employees.
+Both HRAs and HSAs encourage employee "consumerism," helping them pay attention to healthcare costs and use healthcare more prudently.
 They’re rewarded by having unused funds roll forward.

 The differences between HRAs and HSAs relate to control, flexibility, and simplicity.

 - Simplicity.
 HRAs are often easier to understand and administer.
 Employees don’t have to store receipts for multiple years, worry about tax deductions, or pay monthly administrative fees to their bank or broker.
-Instead, employers take care of administrative requirements, ideally with the help of a software-based administration tool.
+Instead, employers take care of administrative requirements, ideally with the help of a software administration product.

 |Health Reimbursement Arrangement (HRA)||Health Savings Account (HSA)|